ElectronNET/Electron.NET/docs/Core/What's-New.md

 - **ElectronNET.Core.Api** - Pure API definitions for Electron integration
 - **ElectronNET.Core.AspNet** - ASP.NET-specific runtime components

 This modular approach allows projects to include only what they need while maintaining the flexibility to scale from simple console applications to complex web applications.
+More about the avaílable nuget packages: [Package Description](../RelInfo/Package-Description.md).

 ## Beyond ASP.NET: Console Application Support

-### A Fundamental Shift in Accessibility
+### A Shift in Accessibility

-One of the most significant breakthroughs in ElectronNET.Core is the removal of the ASP.NET requirement.
-Developers can now build Electron applications using simple console applications, dramatically expanding the use cases and removing a major barrier to adoption.
+A major new opportunity in ElectronNET.Core is the removal of the ASP.NET requirement.
+Developers can now build Electron solutions using simple DotNet console applications, expanding the use cases and removing a major barrier to adoption for a number of use cases.

 ### Flexible Content Sources